 How do we do it?

 The use of technology is an effective learning tool for many students.
 In addition to being an integral part of our world, technology helps students access information and communicate ideas more effectively.
-Because of these added benefits, the use of technology progresses with the age of the student.

 Progress monitoring is integral in gauging the effectiveness of each student’s academic program.
 Therefore, academic growth is closely audited.
 Students with learning differences need an assortment of ways to demonstrate their knowledge.

 In order to truly determine growth, teachers use a variety of assessment strategies including, but not limited to, standardized testing, end of unit exams and projects, observation, and skill checklists.
 We also use computerized Star Assessments to track student progress.
 Information that is gathered from these assessments is utilized in identifying areas for intervention, determining student placement, and recognizing individual successes.